tri-cods/install/sections/python.md

  [Anaconda](https://www.anaconda.com/download/) is a distribution of Python.
 It provides a Python programming environment, the Jupyter notebook environment, and the [conda](conda.md) package management system.
+This guide was written for Python 3.6, but you should download the latest Python (currently __3.7__).

-## Download Python 3.6:
+## Download Python 3.+:

 1. Download Anaconda at:  https://www.anaconda.com/download/

- 2. *Click* on the Python 3.6 button:
+ 2. *Click* on the Python 3.+ button:

 ![Anaconda download webpage with 3.6 button highlighted](../images/windows/anaconda/anaconda01.png)